Types of Wood Floors

 Pros

-- Allows for more flexibility in installation for a more finished look
+• Allows for flexibility in installation for a more finished look

 Cons